If your business has cash flow issues and you don't have the assets or the ability to get bank funding, you may want to consider debtor finance.

 - Flexibility.
-Invoice discounting may require you to finance most or all invoices at the maximum funding rate possible, which is usually 80%, and invoices are issued in bulk.
+Invoice discounting may require you to finance most or all invoices at the maximum funding rate possible, which is usually 80%, and are issued in bulk.
 Invoice factoring lets you choose which particular invoices and even which customers you want to finance.

 - On-demand vs ongoing funding.
 As invoice discounting may require you to finance your entire sales ledger, you should think of it as a line of credit linked to your account receivables.
 This means you have access to an ongoing source of funding.
 Invoice factoring allows you to select which invoices to finance and when, giving you on-demand funding.

 - Debt collection/management services.
 Invoice discounting does not offer debt collection services, making it suitable for businesses that have their own internal collection and accounting services.
 In contrast, invoice factoring almost always offers debt management services.